 Last but not least, I have to salute my former ayi, Ms. Chung, whose jiaozi was the best I’ve ever had.
 She was worth her weight in gold for her cooking (although everything she did for us was amazing).
 She was the hardest working — and youngest looking — grandmother I have ever known.
 I’m not sure what lucky SAS family hired her when we moved downtown, but I hope they appreciate her food.
 Anthony Bourdain would have loved eating dinner with Ms. Chung.

 My mother managed to get Ms. Chung’s jiaozi recipe via the Google Translate app.
 I’ll leave it here for posterity and because food and alcohol are posts that always bring the most traffic (so much for my daily observations).
 If you’re in the U.S. without a wet market handy (ha), this recipe will require some foraging — the secret ingredient is a common weed called shepherd’s purse.
 My favorite part of this recipe?
 “Maybe add a little more oil and salt.”

 Ms. Chung’s Mouth Watering Dumplings

 Filling: Mix well (in stages): 1 lb. ground pork, ½ C. oil, 1 t. dark soy sauce, 1 T. light soy sauce, 1 ½ piece ginger grated then chopped finely, 1 large bunch green onions chopped.

-To Cook: Place about 1 t. butter in Teflon fry pan; cover bottom of pan with dumplings, let fry a few seconds (until very lightly brown on bottom), then add water to cover bottom of pan, add lid and cook ten minutes.
+To Cook: Place about 1 t. butter in Teflon fry pan; cover bottom of the pan with dumplings, let fry a few seconds (until very lightly brown on bottom), then add water to cover the bottom of the pan, add lid and cook ten minutes.
 Then fry next bunch.